cn205000/IT-Portfolio/Active Directory/ActiveDirectory-DomainSetup/readme.md

 ## Step 3️⃣: Disable Firewall on DC (for testing/ping)

+>📌 *Why?* Disabling the firewall allows easier network testing, like pings during setup (not recommended for production).

 1. Open Run in Windows search, type wf.msc, and press Enter.
 2. Click **Windows Firewall Properties** (top of the left panel).
 3. For **Domain, Private, and Public Profiles**, set **Firewall State** to **Off**.